Skip to content

 Assessment:

-There will be a short problem set to cover some of the basic background material (worth 20% of the final grade).
-In addition, each student will do an in-class presentation of a paper (this could be with one of the papers on the reading list or one chosen in consultation with me) Prior to the presentation, the student will be required to submit both a report of the paper and a slide deck for the presentation.
-The report will be worth 20% of the final grade and the slide deck and presentation will be worth 20%.
-Finally, each student will develop and submit a research proposal.
-The proposal will compromise 40% of the final grade and must include an introduction highlighting the research question and why it is interesting, a literature review, and a discussion of modelling possibilities and testing.
+Each student will do an in-class presentation of a paper (this could be with one of the papers on the reading list or one chosen in consultation with me).
+Each student will develop and submit a research proposal.
+The proposal must include an introduction highlighting the research question and why it is interesting, a literature review, and a discussion of modelling possibilities and testing.
+The two components (paper presentation and research proposal) are weighted equally in the final grade.

 Module structure: